COMBINE-lab/RapMap/README.md

 RapMap will explore different ideas in how to most rapidly determine all *feasible* / *compatible* locations for a read within the transcriptome.
-In this sense, it is like an *all-mapper*; the alignments it outputs are intended to be (eventually) disambiguated.
+In this sense, it is like an *all-mapper*; the alignments it outputs are intended to be (eventually) disambiguated (*Really, it's more like an "all-best" mapper, since it returns all hits in the top "stratum" of lightweight/pseudo/quasi alignments*).
 If there is a need for it, *best-mapper* functionality may be added in the future.

 # Can I use RapMap for genomic alignment?